beeware/batavia/docs/internals/contributing.rst

 However, this *shouldn't* happen - Batavia runs `continuous integration`_ to make sure the test suite is always in a passing state.
-If you *do* get any failures, errors, or unexpected successes, please get in touch, because you may have found a problem.
+If you *do* get any failures, errors, or unexpected successes, please check out the `troubleshooting section <#troubleshooting>`_ or get in touch, because you may have found a problem.

 .. _continuous integration: https://travis-ci.org/pybee/batavia